aidanasingh/aidanasingh.github.io/Projects/arduino_sampler/index.md

 # Sampler Automation

 I created this device for my final project in the Digital Electronics Technology course in the Music Technology department at NYU.
-Ambisonics is a multichannel audio format that provides a solution to storing the directionality of audio irrespective of the equipment used for recording or playback.
-See my ambisonics

 This device leverages MIDI control changes and the MIDI arduino library to control Logic X, creating a hardware device that automates several parts of preparing music for resampling.